GoogleChrome/web.dev/src/site/content/en/blog/goibibo-case-study/index.md

 > Hence,  investing in PWA is critical to our success and if we had not, it would have cost us a
 > fortune. <cite>Rithish Saralaya, VP Engineering, Goibibo</cite>

-Check out the [SCALE on web case studies](/tags/scale-on-web) for more web success stories from India and Southeast Asia.
+Check out the [SCALE on web case studies](/tags/scale-on-web) for more success stories from India and Southeast Asia.